 The tight fabric weave and compression panels provide a good amount of comfort.
 Though in the face of hard competition, this was actually our least comfortable sock tested.
 Our testers like the fabric feel of the more traditional socks in this review.

-The NuWool material is comfortable, but isn't as nice to the touch as the Smartwool PhD Outdoor Medium Crew Sock
+material is comfortable, but isn't as pleasant to the touch as the Smartwool PhD Outdoor Medium Crew Sock

-or Darn Tough varieties.
+contenders.
 That said, we did love its fitted feel and how our toes could move and wiggle as needed.
-If you love toe socks, this is the way to go - but if you're looking for a more traditional style with more comfort, check out our thicker options like our Editors' Choice - the Darn Tough Hiker Full Cushion.
+We found this especially helpful on multi-day hikes and trail runs that would typically leave toes raw from rubbing against each other (one of the benefits of a five-finger construct).
+If you love toe socks, this is the way to go - but if you're looking for a more traditional style with more comfort, check out our thicker options like our Editors' Choice - the Darn Tough Hiker Full Cushion

 Wicking and Breathability